Taifa of Seville: Culture, science and industry

 The city used to produce a variety of lusterware from the latter half of the 11th century.
 Several pieces of lusterware was found from the Ebro valley which indicated decorations found similar to ceramics made in the Taifa of Seville.
 These ceramics bear inscriptions to two Abbadid princes of Seville, who are identified by their proper names and titles.
 These production centers were operated under the authority of the Abbadid princes over several decades during the late 11th century.
+Among the products produced would have been glazed polychrome food serving vessels, such as bowls, platters, and pitchers.
+These would have been a staple of Islamic communal food service used for local residents of Seville.